websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

 ##  Liferay DXP: Decide Which Indexes to Replicate from the Remote Cluster

-The default Liferay DXP 7.3 indexes in your installation approximate the list below (subject to change) where `liferay-` is the default global *Index Name Prefix* coming from the Elasticsearch 7 connector configuration (unless you configured it differently) and `20101` is the generated `companyId` of a given Company in your the database.
-It is displayed as "Instance ID" in the UI and represents a Virtual Instance:
+The default Liferay DXP 7.3 indexes in your installation approximate the list below (subject to change).
+The default global *Index Name Prefix* is `liferay-`: it can be changed in the Elasticsearch 7 connector configuration. `20101` is the generated `companyId` of a given Company in your database.
+It is displayed as Instance ID in the UI and represents a Virtual Instance.

 | Index ID                                              | Index Type    | Index Purpose |
 | ----------------------------------------------------- | ------------- | ------------- |